-The museum houses numerous artifacts and archaeological findings from the Phlegreian Area.
-From the castle the view is spectacular: the green Ischia island, little Procida island, the beautiful Capri island, Mount Vesuvius and the entire Gulf of Pozzuoli are just amazing.
+The museum boasts numerous artifacts and archaeological findings from the ancient Phlegreian Area.
+The Aragonese castle offers different view points from which it is possible to look at the entire spectacular Gulf of Pozzuoli: the green Ischia island, the little and colorful Procida island, the beautiful Capri island and the stunning Mount Vesuvius.

-The first section of the museum is an exhibition of all the artifacts from ancient Cumae, the first Greek settlement in the Western Countries.
+The first section of the museum is an exhibition of all the artifacts from ancient Cumae, the first Greek settlement in the Western Countries and its surroundings.

 The second section houses many findings from the ancient town of Pozzuoli, the famous Dicearchia, which was used as a commercial port by the Greeks and by the Romans.

 The third section includes artifacts from the Rione Terra, the ancient underground area of Pozzuoli on the hill next to the modern town.

 The visit to the Archaeological Museum of Baia lasts a couple of hours.
 It is highly recommended to book also a tour of the Archaeological Complex of the Thermal Baths of Baia which are in the nearby area.